-- In June, the State Forest Enterprise announced 140 auctions.
-They offered a total of 82.6 thousand. m3 of timber products.
-Compared to May, the amount of timber offered increased by a small margin (less than 1%) and the share of timber sold decreased by 17%.
-Auctions were organized by 25 departments of SFE.
+- In June, the State Forest Enterprise (SFE) announced 148 auctions.
+Besides the semi-annual auction, a total of 389.8 thousand ktm of wood products were offered.
+Compared to May, the volume of timber offered increased by 45% and the share of timber sold increased by 59%.
+The auctions were organised by 26 VMU units.

 Trade in TOP timber assortments in ETTS short-term auctions

 Trade in TOP assortments in ETTS short-term auctions

 |Assortments||Quantity, solid m³||Change in quantity per month||Quantity percentage in the scope of TOP 5 assortments||Price, Eur/solid m³||Change in price per month||Change in price per year|

 |Baltpool Timber Spot index||Index||142 920||26%||35.5%||52.93||-7.2%||-32%|

 |PJ (spruce, pine, birch); B/C; St,Vd; L2, L3||11 970||39%||8%||77.59||-4%||-31%|